Arkansas Court Records

 - School authorities

-- Victim or next of kin of victims of the act perpetrated by the felon
+- The victim or the next of kin of victim of the act perpetrated by the felon

-When a young person is adjudicated delinquent for a felony or a class A misdemeanor, such a person was found guilty of being in possession or using a deadly weapon- such juvenile is tried as an adult.
-Such a trial record is made available to the Crime Information Center of the State.
+When a young person is adjudicated delinquent for a felony or a class A misdemeanor, such a person is found guilty of being in possession or using a deadly weapon; such a juvenile may be tried as an adult.
+The resulting trial records are typically made available to the Crime Information Center of the State.

 How to Find Juvenile Records in Arkansas

-To obtain Juvenile records in Arkansas, a requester must get a written order of the circuit court’s juvenile division.
-This is because Arkansas’s juvenile records are not subject to disclosure under the FOI (Freedom Of Information) Act.
-And one of the reasons for the disclosure of the documents following a circuit court order is to ensure both school and public safety.
+To obtain Juvenile records in Arkansas, a requester must get a written order from the circuit court’s juvenile division.
+This is because Arkansas’s juvenile records are not subject to disclosure under the FOI (Freedom of Information) Act.
+One reason for disclosing the documents following a circuit court order is to ensure both school and public safety.
 This is true for cases of serious criminal violations.

 - The name of the person involved in the record, unless said person is a juvenile

-It is not certain that juvenile records will show up on Background Checks.
-Unless a young person has committed a crime that will be tried if such an individual was an adult, the committed act is not criminal information.
-It cannot be regarded as criminal history information of a person.
+Most juvenile records will not show up on Background Checks.
 However, if the act committed was criminal, there is a need to expunge records to be completely erased from history.
-But a juvenile will not be eligible for expungement until after ten years of the offender’s last adjudication delinquency, or from the date, such offender pleaded guilty previously, or the date found guilty of an adult offense.
+Generally, juveniles do not become eligible for expungement until after ten years of the offender’s last adjudication delinquency, or from the date such offender pleaded guilty previously, or the date found guilty of an adult offense.
 Having satisfied the conditions of good conduct, such juveniles can then apply for expungement of criminal records.
 In Arkansas, most juvenile records are sealed automatically.
 Many other records are qualified for expungement, which completely erases whatever act was committed from all databases.

 How Long are Juvenile Records Kept in Arkansas?

 Records of committed acts that could not be tried as an adult are immediately sealed and expunged at any time.
-But once such a juvenile is 21 years of age, the judge must expunge such records.
-Records of delinquencies for which a young person can be tried as an adult must be kept for ten years before being expunged, according to the Arkansas State Act § 9–9–201.
+However, once such a juvenile is 21 years of age, the judge generally expunges such records.
+Furthermore, records of delinquencies for which a young person can be tried as an adult typically need to be kept for ten years before being expunged, according to the Arkansas State Act § 9–9–201.